Array jobs¶

 iteration=`sed -n "${n} p" iterations.txt` # Get n-th line (1-indexed) of the file

-srun python ~/hpc-examples/slurm/pi.py ${iteration} > pi_iter_${n}.json
+srun python3 slurm/pi.py ${iteration} > pi_iter_${iteration}.json

 You can additionally do this procedure in a more complex way, e.g. read in multiple arguments from a csv file, etc.

-(Advanced) Grouping runs together in bigger chunks¶
+(Advanced) Grouping runs together in bigger chunks

 Important